 Pennsylvania American Water’s Stream of Learning Scholarship Program

-Now in their ninth year, our Stream of Learning Scholarships provide financial assistance to high school seniors who are planning to pursue careers in the water and wastewater industry.
+Now in its 11th year, our Stream of Learning Scholarship Program provides financial assistance to high school seniors who are planning to pursue careers in the water and wastewater industry.
 We are excited to support outstanding students living in Pennsylvania American Water’s service territories who are charting a course of study in specific fields -- offering $1,000 scholarships.
+To learn more about the 2020 Stream of Learning Scholarship and to download an application, click here.
+Applications must be postmarked by April 17, 2020